TheOdinProject/curriculum/rails/databases.md

 This lesson assumes you've already completed the [Databases intro in the Web Development 101 course](http://www.theodinproject.com/courses/web-development-101/lessons/databases).
 We'll move beyond just the simple `SELECT "users".* FROM "users" LIMIT 1` queries (this one is used whenever you ask Rails for the first user with `User.first`) and into more dynamic topics like joining tables together, performing calculations on the results, and grouping results together in new ways.

 All this stuff is being used by Rails behind the scenes so understanding it will make you much better at writing queries in Rails.
 This is why we're going over databases before learning Active Record.
-We'll do the same thing with forms -- you'll learn how to build them in HTML and then how to use Rails to make them for you.
+We'll do the same thing with forms -- you'll learn how to build them in HTML and *then* how to use Rails to make them for you.

 ### A Note on Resources

 SQL is one of those topics that's been stored away in dusty old technical manuals and 90's style websites.
 Even the best books out there can make it seem oddly complicated because they tend to write for the database engineer who actually does need to know all the nitty gritty details.

-Though now the prevalence of web applications has grown the demand among new users to understand the *concepts* of SQL, the learning tools haven't really caught up.
+Though the prevalence of web applications these days has grown the demand among new users to focus on understanding the *concepts* of SQL, the learning tools haven't really caught up.
 We'll do our best to impart those concepts using the tools available.

 ## You Will Need To Understand